 In terms of getting to Barbados, all airlines fly into the Grantley Adams International Airport in Christchurch.
 If you’re visiting Barbados from the UK the flight time is around 8.5 hours from London, while if you’re flying in from New York it’s about half of that.

-Located in the West Indies, just a short flight from Florida, Jamaica is the Caribbean island that is said to come with its own soundtrack.
-The birthplace of reggae music, Jamaica has jaw-dropping beaches, all-inclusive resorts and a distinct take-it-easy vibe.
+Dreaming of Jamaica holidays?
+Located in the West Indies just a short flight from Florida, Jamaica is the Caribbean island that is said to come with its own soundtrack.
+The birthplace of reggae music, Jamaica holidays include jaw-dropping beaches, all-inclusive resorts, and a distinct take-it-easy vibe.

 In terms of size, Jamaica has a total area of 4,243 square miles which is about the size of the US state of Connecticut.
 Jamaica has a population of around 2.9 million people which makes it the fourth most populous country in the entire Caribbean.